Psalm 38:1-3. “O Lord, do not rebuke me in Your wrath,

 Because of my sin.

-The Arrow, “Sagitta,” The Eagle Falling, “Aquila,” and the Dolphin, “Delphinus,” are the three minor constellations, or decans, that belong to the Major constellation, the Goat Fish: Capricorn.
-We saw in part 12 that these two creatures combined into one to depict Jesus’ dual nature.
+The Arrow, “Sagitta,” The Eagle Falling, “Aquila,” and the Dolphin, “Delphinus,” are the three minor constellations, or decans, that belong to Capricorn, the Goat Fish.
+As you saw in part 12, those two creatures combined into one to depict Jesus’ dual nature.